Microchip-MPLAB-Harmony/net_apps_sam_a5d2/apps/berkeley_udp_server/readme.md

     2. Send a UDP packet to the IP address of the hardware board and port 9760 from any UDP Client application running on the computer \(SocketTest, Packet Sender etc\).

-    3. The UDP Server demonstration running on the evaluation kit will echo back everything it receives along the connection.
+    3. The UDP Berkeley Server demonstration running on the evaluation kit will echo back everything it receives along the connection.

 **Parent topic:**[MPLAB® Harmony 3 TCP/IP Application for SAM A5D2 Family](../../docs/GUID-E0336200-D959-4A15-BD0E-C418C0991ADD.md)